DerLinne/core-platform/00_documents/INSTALL.md

 ansible-playbook -i inventory start_cm_playbook.yml
 ```

-You need to create a kubeconfig-file within the ACN, that allows you to access the K8s API server with kubectl.
+You need to have a kubeconfig-file within the ACN, that allows you to access the K8s API server with kubectl.
+If you installed MicroK8s from within the ACN, you will already have a kubeconfig-file in the directory `~/.kube/`.

 **NOTE**
-> If you use microk8s simply run `microk8s config > config_for_acn` and paste the content of this file into `~/.kube/config` within the ACN.
+> If you use a local installation of microk8s, simply run

+`microk8s config > config_for_acn`

+and paste the content of this file into `~/.kube/config` within the ACN.
 Right now you have to create the directory `~/.kube` yourself.
-In the future a kubeconfig-file will be created for you.

 **IMPORTANT!**
-MAKE SURE THE FILE `~/.kube/config` HAS THE PERMISSIONS SET TO `0600`!
+MAKE SURE THE kubeconfig FILE HAS THE PERMISSIONS SET TO `0600`!
 ***

 To verify you can connect to your K8s API server and all necessary Pods, simply run the following commands.
 ```
+export KUBECONFIG=$HOME/.kube/<name_of_your_kubeconfig>
 kubectl cluster-info

 kubectl get pods --namespace kube-system